Aaron98990/ways-of-the-game/handball.md

 Accidental handball is challenging to enforce as the referee will be screened as the attacker will be facing the goal.

 - No goal.
 The ball contacts the hand/arm then immediately goes into the goal.
 [Example 1](https://youtu.be/_MQpnvxeE9g?t=352)
-- Goal.
-The ball contacts the hand/arm but does not immediately go in the goal.
+- Ignoring that this is handball for being unnaturally bigger, the time period before the hand/arm and ball contact and the goal is not immediate.
 [Example 1](https://youtu.be/WicGa2_Fw5Q?t=285)

 ## Disciplinary Action